rrliu/cordyceptive.github.io/_posts/2019-12-31-reading_list.md

 - `Designing Data-Intensive Applications`, Martin Kleppmann
 - `The Humane Interface: New Directions for Designing Interactive Systems`, Jef Raskin
 - `The Design of Everyday Things`, Donald Norman
+- `The Art of Unix Programming`, Eric S. Raymond
+- `The Craft of Text Editing`, Craig Finseth